LudekCizinsky/scalable-processing/report.md

 The fact that the first two states are from the south might indicate some bias given the history of southern states.

+### Hypothesis testing
+#### Methodology

+To test my hypothesis, I started with the following assumption:

+> I define authentic review as a review which contains any form of either of the following words: legitimate, authentic.

+Further, I defined a review to be negative, if it contains any of the following
+words:

+> dirty, cheap, rude

+Similarly, I then defined positive review, if it contains any of the following words (or their form):

+> nice, fresh, eleg

+In order to confirm the hypothesis, I then assume that:

+> Most common categories of authentic and negative reviews will be of non-western cuisines such as Mexican or Chinese.
+Similarly, most common categories of authentic and positive reviews will be of western cuisines.

+It is important to note, however, that this approach does not take into account the fact that for example user might be using word authentic independly of word cheap.
+Consider this sentence:

+> The Chinese restaurant was great with its authentic cheap food.

+where the word authentic is used in the connection with cheap, whereas here is the opposite example:

+> The Chinese restaurant was great, especially its authentic old venue.
+The food was also relatively cheap given the provided value.

+Therefore, the results should be interpretted with this fact in mind.
+Another limitation of this methodology is that the list of positive and negative words is not exhaustive.

+#### Results